 Audiophile’s recorder is the clear winner in most categories, but if you don’t have cash to shell out and need to record files longer than ten minutes, you may be better-suited by using one of the other apps.
 In that case, I’d recommend Sony’s app for simplicity or Green Apple Studio’s app for a little more in terms of depth.
 Before writing this article, I had actually used Green Apple Studio’s app!

-After all is said and done, these four apps are the best voice recorder apps for Android.
+After all is said and done, these five apps are the best voice recorder apps for Android.